Are you over 85 years of age and going overseas? Find out what conditions you need to know about and other seniors travel tips

 - Get annual multi-trip cover.
 If you’re a frequent traveller who is likely to take more than two trips in the next year, you can save a substantial amount of money by taking out an annual multi-trip policy.
 This type of policy covers all the trips you take over a 12-month period and is more affordable than taking out a single policy for each trip.

 - Consider credit card cover.
 You may not know it but many credit cards offer complimentary travel insurance.
 Just be aware that you’ll need to satisfy certain conditions in order to activate cover, such as paying for your flights using your card.

 - Compare quotes.
-It’s easy to receive a quote for travel insurance online, so get several quotes to make sure you’re getting the best deal.
+It’s easy to receive a quote for travel insurance online, so get several quotes to make sure you’ve found the right policy.

 - Shop around.
-The protection offered by travel insurance for over 85s is critically important, so take the time to shop around and compare policies.
+Travel insurance for over 85s is important, so it’s worth taking the time to shop around and compare policies.